 Naturally, the authors should initially attempt to solve differences in opinion within the research group.
-However, when you are a research scholar, resolving authorship issues can be generally difficult.
+However, for a research scholar/ PG students, resolving authorship issues can be generally difficult.
 Possibly, discuss the problem with the research supervisors or anyone equivalent.
 Initially, try to solve the problem within the research group, and if the authorship dispute still persists, it may benefit to discuss the argument with a senior researcher outside of the group, who can evaluate the issue.
-If the issue is not resolved, seek the help from the department HOD, and if not finalized still, the lead author may discuss with the research integrity committee/ department HOD and Dean who will have the final authority in resolving the authorship policy must be solved at the department level.
+If the issue is not resolved, seek the help from the department HOD, and if not finalized still, the lead author may discuss with the research integrity committee/ department HOD and Dean who will have the final authority in resolving the authorship issues.
+The solution of an authorship issue that do not signify a desecration of the authorship policy must be solved at the department level.
 The authorship problems frequently rise over who should or should not be included as an author and the order in which authors should appear in the paper.
 The guidelines for these common areas of disagreement are as follows: